linw0724-linnet/ubuntu-server-setup/install_ssh-server.md

+# Introduction
 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your host machine

+This instruction set will enable SSH access on your host machine and allow for remote access via a SSH client like PuTTY

 -----
+# Instructions
 * Install SSH Server
 ```
 sudo apt update